- Politics and Social Issues»

 Never Underestimate Your Opponent

 No boxer goes into the ring thinking they will lose but they know their opponent will take advantage of any weakness and has studied their past fights to look for those weaknesses.
-Nobody lawyer goes into court without knowing the weaknesses of their own case and the strengths of their own and every one of their witnesses has had at least one mock cross examination as of they were a hostile witness.
+No lawyer goes to court without knowing the weaknesses and strengths of their own case and every one of their witnesses has had at least one mock cross-examination as if they were a hostile witness.

 Going into the next independence referendum believing all is well without preparation is a recipe for defeat.
 And the signs are, unfortunately, that most of the YES movement are happy to march into battle unarmed and unprepared and swimming in the river of denial.